 You may request a fast review if the circumstances are an emergency.
 Due to the urgent nature of a fast review, your prescribing provider must fax the completed form to 1-866-423-0945.
+The provider can also submit a form through the PA portal at https://info.caremark.com/epa.
 If we receive a fast preauthorization review, we will respond to you with a determination within 72 hours following receipt of the request.